dylanvans/browser-technology/assignment2.1/README.md

 ## CSS Feature 1 - :in-range & :out-of-range
 ### The Feature
+With the `:in-range` and `:out-of-range` pseudo-classes we can style our inputs depending on the state the input is in.
+If the value of the input is between the values of the 'min' and 'max' attributes, the element can be styled using `:in-range`.
 ### Browser Support
 ![screenshot of http://caniuse.com/#search=range](https://github.com/dylanvans/browser-technology/blob/master/assignment2.1/readme-img/range.png)
 ### The Fallback
+With Javascript we provide a fallback if the pseudo-classes aren't supported.
+On every change in the input there is a check if the input value is in range of the min and max attributes.
+If so, a class is added and the element will be styled.

 ### Sources
 - https://developer.mozilla.org/nl/docs/Web/CSS/:in-range